 Complete automation and full forwarding plane programmability

-Traditional ODL based controller design was not suitable for this job because of bulkiness of the Karaf based deployments.
-Kaloom requested a modern web UI which vanilla ODL platform does not provide. lighty.io as a component library provides an opportunity to run ODL services such as: MD-SAL, NETCONF and YANG Tools in any modern web server stack, and integration with other components like MongoDB.
+Traditional ODL based controller design was not suitable for this job because of the bulkiness of the Karaf based deployments.
+Kaloom requested a modern web UI, that the vanilla ODL platform does not provide. lighty.io as a component library provides an opportunity to run ODL services such as MD-SAL, NETCONF and YANG Tools in any modern web server stack, and integration with other components like MongoDB.

 The following architecture is starting to be like a blueprint for SDN applications today.
 We utilize the best of both worlds:

 - MD-SAL, NETCONF and YANG Tools from ODL

 This is how Kaloom Fabric Manager (KFM) project has started.
 After several months of customizing development, we have deployed a tailored web application that provides management UI for Kaloom SDF.
 We have changed and tailored our Visibility Package application to suit Kaloom’s requirements and specifics.
 This specialized version uses the name of KFM.
 The architecture diagram above shows details/internals of the KFM and how we interconnect with Kaloom’s proprietary Fabric Manager/Virtual Fabric Manager controller devices.

 lighty.io based back-end of the KFM with NETCONF plugin provides REST services to the Angular UI, which is using our Network Topology Visualization Component for the better topology view visualization and user experience.
 Using these REST endpoints, it is easy to send specific NETCONF RPC to the Kaloom SDF controllers.